RunSi/DEVWKS-2601/guide/step5.md

 in the show command output.

 Consider the following output from the _show nve interface nve 1_ .
-We shall parse the data to retrieve the VxLAN dport and the Source-Interface
+We shall parse the data to retrieve Source_Interface and Primary address based upon an encapsulation of Vxlan

 ```python